 This is because there are a lot of data entry jobs that are mislabeled to get money out of you.
 It’s nothing new.
 In fact, we blog about it on a weekly basis.

 Amidst the muck and grime lay a few legitimate companies offering online data entry jobs.

 Now, before you think you’ve struck gold with this post, realize you haven’t.
 These jobs are highly competitive.

-More often than not, you’ll be put on a waiting list for 6-12 months just to be told you don’t meet the job requirements.
+More often than not, you’ll be put on a waiting list for 6 to 12 months just to be told you don’t meet the job requirements.